sidhantrohatgi/cse15l-lab-reports/LabReportTwo/LabReportTwo.md

 ![Image](Screenshots/ServerSCOne.png)

-When the second URL is entered, the `handleRequest` recieves a request again.
+When the second URL is entered, the `handleRequest` method recieves a request again.
 The query, followed by a newline character is concatenated to a string variable `outputString`, and the new output is displayed on screen.
+This is repeated for every new query.

 ![Image](Screenshots/ServerSCTwo.png)